COVID-19 Update + Resources

-While Oregon has now opened with fewer restrictions, there is still risk associated with Special Olympics Oregon returning to in-person activities at this time.
-Community spread of COVID-19 continue to occur in several parts of the state.
-The Delta variant is a growing concern – especially since there are still several counties with vaccine rates lower than 50%.
+While SOOR continues to relax some restrictions, there is still risk associated with Special Olympics Oregon returning to in-person activities at this time.
+Community spread of COVID-19 continues to occur in several parts of the state.
+The delta variant and the new omicron variant are on-going concerns – especially since there are still several counties in our state with vaccine rates lower than 60% for those 16 years and older.
 Many of our participants remain at higher risk.

 It is estimated that as many as one-half to two-thirds of our athletes fall into the high-risk category.
 For a complete list of the underlying health and other conditions that Special Olympics, Inc. has determined to be high risk, please click here: SOI Fact Sheet: Who Is High Risk.
 In addition, many of our volunteers may also fall into higher risk categories for infection or negative outcomes due to infection.

 Currently, SOOR does NOT require the vaccine to return to in-person participation.
-Further, we do not collect data on who has and has not been vaccinated or have a reliable means to track this prior to registration for the upcoming season.
-Special Olympics, Inc (SOI) is currently developing a tracking app that we will consider in the future.
-In Phase 1, all participants (athletes, Unified partners, coaches, other volunteers) will be held to the same safety and masking protocols regardless of vaccine status.
+Further, we do not currently collect data on who has and has not been vaccinated or have a reliable means to track this prior to registration for the upcoming season.
+Special Olympics, Inc (SOI) has developed a tracking app that we will consider in the future.
+In Phase 3, all participants (athletes, Unified partners, coaches, other volunteers) will be held to the same safety and masking protocols regardless of vaccine status.

-For more vaccine-related resources, please see resources on the right-hand side of this page.
+For more vaccine-related resources, please see resources on the right-hand side of this webpage.

 We are proud of the incredible response we have received from athletes, volunteers, and supporters to our virtual programming during the ongoing disruption caused by COVID-19.
 The health and well-being of our athletes has been our top priority.
-As we transition back into some in-person experiences, virtual programming options will remain moving forward.
+As we transition back into more and more in-person experiences, virtual programming options will remain moving forward.
 Programs currently being offered include:

-Special Olympics Oregon launched this at-home wellness community in April 2020 and it has grown to more than 1,250 members.
+Special Olympics Oregon launched this at-home wellness community in April 2020, and it has grown to 1,400 members.
 SOOR Active provides on-going virtual health education, wellness, sport, fitness, and social experiences.
 SOOR Active will continued in the future but will modify programming as we return to in person experiences moving forward.

 Special Olympics Oregon introduced SOOR Esports presented by PlayStation as another way for athletes and Unified partners to engage in meaningful social interaction through on-line skills training and competition.
-To date, close to 200 players have participated in Unified Rocket League training and competitions.
-Esports will continue year-round and will be included in the 2021 SOOR Summer Virtual Games with a season ending tournament on Monday, July 26, 2021.
+To date, more than 200 players have participated in Unified Rocket League training and competitions.
+Esports will continue year-round.

 COVID-19 Vaccine Frequently Asked Questions